reaktor/Neliohinnat/source/techblog-en.md

 ![Mean prices and model estimates from Espoo](../figs/raw-vs-model-en.png)

 Below, yearly mean prices and estimates of the underlying price level are depicted for some zip codes at Espoo, part of the capital area of Finland.
 Shading around the lines indicate uncertainty of the estimates.
-Even within this relatively urban region, some areas have few enough sales to make raw prices quite noisy: 02150 or Otaniemi, 02240 or Friisilä, 02330 or Kattilalaakso, etc. Some areas have no sales at all.
+Even within this relatively urban region, estimates from some areas are quite noisy: 02150 or Otaniemi, 02240 or Friisilä, 02330 or Kattilalaakso, etc. Some areas have no sales at all.
 (But they may not have apartments either.
 The model does not know whether apartments exist.)

 ![Espoo curves](../figs/espoota-en.png)